wtrocki/atlas-github-action/README.md

 ## Usage with free clusters

-Action by default creates MongoDB atlas M0 cluster, waits for it to start and then returns url to be used in other steps.
+Action by default creates MongoDB atlas M0 cluster, waits for it to start and then returns connection url
-Thanks to finetuning of the arguments creation of the cluster usually takes 20-30 seconds max.

 ```yaml
 jobs: